Emergent or Brief Duration Work – When Is Traffic Control Required?

 Determine appropriate traffic control measure(s)

-Traffic control measures include techniques and devices such as cones, signs, barriers, traffic control persons (TCPs) to manage the flow of traffic.
+Traffic control measures include temporary traffic control devices (TCDs) such as cones, message signs, flashing arrow boards, rumble strips, and traffic control persons (TCPs) to manage the flow of traffic.

-- Proceed to set up your work zone, following the layout specified in the Traffic Manual.
+- Proceed to set up your work zone, following layouts specified in the Traffic Manual.

 - Inform your supervisor if you do not have the correct equipment or are unsure of the required layout.